mmai684/text_similarity/README.md

 # text_similarity

-This is a python application that compares the similarity of two strings.
+This is a python 3 application that compares the similarity of two strings.
+It is built into a flask application and contained in a docker container.

 Similarity is calculated by